Administrative divisions of the Philippines: Judicial regions

 The Philippines is divided into thirteen judicial regions, to organize the judiciary.
 The judicial regions still reflect the original regional configuration introduced by President Ferdinand Marcos during his rule, except for the transfer of Aurora to the third judicial region from the fourth.
 These judicial regions are used for the appointment of judges of the different Regional Trial Courts.

 Legislative districts

 To elect legislators at national, regional, and local levels, the Philippines is divided into legislative districts.

 National

 The electoral constituencies for the election of territory-based members of the House of Representatives of the Philippines are more precisely representative or congressional districts.
 Each province is guaranteed at least one seat, and more populous provinces are also provided more.
 Many cities that have a population of at least 250,000 inhabitants are also granted one or more seats.

-If a province or a city is composed of only one legislative district, it said to be the lone district (e.g., the "Lone District of Guimaras").
+If a province or a city is composed of only one legislative district, it is said to be the lone district (e.g., the "Lone District of Guimaras").
 Multiple districts within more populous cities and provinces are given numerical designations (e.g., the "2nd District of Cagayan").